algobulls/algobulls_help_site/docs/index.md

 After adding your broker with AlgoBulls, you can then <a href="https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading">add money in the AlgoBulls account</a> and subscribe to a package of your choice from the Plans & Wallets section in the sidebar navigation

-`Step 1`: In the plans & wallets section, enter the amount and click on + Add Money
+**Step 1:** In the plans & wallets section, enter the amount and click on + Add Money

 ![HomePage](member/imgs/add_money.png)

-`Step 2`: Enter your phone number & email address and click on proceed.
+**Step 2:** Enter your phone number & email address and click on proceed.

 ![HomePage](member/imgs/add_money2.png)

-`Step 3`: Choose your preferred payment method.
+**Step 3:** Choose your preferred payment method.
 Once the payment is successful the balance will be added in your AlgoBulls account.

 Running out of balance? <a href="https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading">Add money now!</a>